swiftwave-org/swiftwave.org/docs/dashboard/index.md

 </div>

-SwiftWave Dashboard is a web-based interface to manage your applications, domains and all.
-It's the main management interface for SwiftWave.
+SwiftWave Dashboard is a web-based interface for controlling all resources, including apps, domains, persistent volumes, and more.
+It is SwiftWave's main management interface.

-> 📌 Note: SwiftWave Dashboard comes pre-bundled with SwiftWave.
-You don't need to install it separately.

 ## Sections of Dashboard